monambike/diversao-inclusiva/README.md

 # Play The Game Here 🕹️

-You can play it here in [my website][diversaoinclusiva-playgithub] or you can also play it here at [itch.io][diversaoinclusiva-playitchio].
+You can play it here in [my website][diversaoinclusiva-playwebsite] or you can also play it here at [itch.io][diversaoinclusiva-playitchio].